agnostack/magento_extension/README.md

     DELETE FROM `core_config_data` WHERE `path` LIKE 'zendesk/%';

+## Internationalization

+Magento localizes string by reading through the CSV translation dictionaries within the extension.
+If you wish to update the strings used by the extension make sure to update these CSV files in the `src/app/locale` directory.
+To regenerate the CSV files from Zendesk's translation service refer to this [confluence page](https://zendesk.atlassian.net/wiki/display/ENG/Magento+Integration#MagentoIntegration-Internationalization).

 ## Contribution

 Improvements to the extension are always welcome.
 To contribute, please submit detailed Pull Requests.